Salesforce terms starting with C

 View term → - Content VersionCore CRMIntermediate

-A Content Version in Salesforce (ContentVersion in the API) is the standard child object in the Salesforce Files framework that holds the actual binary content for one specific version of a Content Document.
-Each Content Version record contains the file's binary data in the VersionData field (stored base64-encoded over the API), along with metadata like Title, FileType, FileExtension, ContentSize, VersionNumber, IsLatest flag, ReasonForChange (free-text explanation of what changed in this version), and a parent ContentDocumentId.
-When a file is first uploaded, Salesforce creates one Content Version record (the initial version, with VersionNumber = 1 and IsLatest = true) plus its parent Content Document.
-Subsequent file replacements insert new Content Version records under the same Content Document, each incrementing VersionNumber and flipping IsLatest on the prior version.
-Apex and API code that uploads files always inserts Content Version (not Content Document) - the platform automatically creates the parent Content Document and the initial Content Document Link to the inserting user.
+A Content Version in Salesforce (ContentVersion in the API) is the child object in the Salesforce Files framework that holds the actual binary content for one specific version of a Content Document.
+Each Content Version record contains the file binary data in the VersionData field (stored base64-encoded over the API), along with metadata like Title, FileType, FileExtension, ContentSize, VersionNumber, IsLatest flag, ReasonForChange (free-text explanation), and a parent ContentDocumentId pointing back to the persistent Content Document parent.
+When a file is first uploaded, Salesforce creates one Content Version record (the initial version, VersionNumber = 1, IsLatest = true) plus its parent Content Document.
+Subsequent uploads under the same Content Document insert new Content Version records that increment VersionNumber and flip IsLatest on the prior version.
+Apex and API code that uploads files always inserts Content Version, not Content Document; the platform automatically creates the Content Document parent and the initial Content Document Link to the inserting user.

 View term → - ContractSalesIntermediate